Sanniv2002/Alemeno/README.md

 ### Prerequisites

-Before setting up the3 project locally, ensure that you have the following software installed:
+Before setting up the project locally, ensure that you have the following software installed:

 - [Node.js](https://nodejs.org/) (v14 or higher)